Youth Tour Gives Students a Close-up View of the Nation's Capital

 student or students they will sponsor.
 ALEC will sponsor four students

-will have application forms.
-You can also find these forms on the Louisiana 4-H and the Louisiana FFA websites.
+will have application forms in December.
+You can also find these forms on the Louisiana 4-H website.
 Nationwide, electric co-ops from 45 states

 participate in this event.
 In all, more than 1,500 young people from